-Ocean2earth Australia is using an innovative approach to hot composting, turning fish waste into high value garden compost without the need for chemical applications.
-Close to 100% of the marine waste is able to be recycled and transformed into rich, waste-free, organic compost which can be sold back to the public and retailers for gardening.
-The compost end product is odour free, 100% organic and has been proven to be extremely effective for improved growth and plant health, as well as improved soil health in gardens.
+Ocean2earth Australia is using an innovative approach to composting, turning fish waste into high value garden compost without the need for any chemical applications.
+Close to 100% of the marine waste is able to be recycled and transformed into rich, nutrient dense compost which can be sold back to the public and retailers for home and backyard gardening.
+The compost end product is odour free, 100% natural and has been proven to be extremely effective for improved growth and plant health, as well as improved soil health in gardens.

 Tim has operational experience across a range of industries including eight years in the waste management industry.
 He was involved in a roll-out of recycle bins in Wagga Wagga using emerging microchip technology.
 Tim has also worked in the forestry industry for the past decade, gaining a good understanding of the pine bark product.
 In addition, he worked as a production supervisor for five years at Eden’s Pelagic Fish Processing Facility where he was involved in value adding, processing and marketing fish products.
 For the past five years Tim has been working privately in the pine bark industry receiving and selling bulk bark from Eden’s Log Export Yard.
 While selling this bark as a landscaping material to a Sydney company, he has been testing the Ocean2earth Australia concept to incorporate pine bark and marine waste to produce a quality compost product.
 He is also involved in local organic farming initiatives, growing and selling vegetables locally on the NSW South Coast.
 Tim has a vision to set up an organic vegetable farm in the Bega Valley, utilising the Ocean2earth Product.